The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Study Setup

-\begin{itemize} \item \looseness-1\textit{Learning phase}: For each of the \hoc{} tasks, we analyzed the success rate and time spent on them.
-Participants could score up to $12$ points ($1$-point per task).
-We also recorded intervention interaction data, including time spent on the intervention and frequency of requests.
-Finally, from the presurvey data, we analyzed students' prior programming experience, pre-knowledge, self-perceived programming interest, and skill. \item \textit{Post-learning phase}: For each of \posttest{} tasks, we analyzed the success rate.
-Participants could score up to $15$ points ($1$-point per task).
-From the postsurvey data, we analyzed students' self-perceived programming interest and skill, as well as their perceived curriculum enjoyment and new skill development after the learning phase. \end{itemize}
+After data collection, we processed the following information from each session: \begin{itemize} \item \looseness-1\textit{Session I}: For each \hoc{} task, we analyzed the success rate and time spent on it.
+Participants could score up to $12$ points ($1$ point per task).
+We also recorded feedback interaction data per task, including time on the feedback and feedback-seeking rate.
+Finally, from the presurvey data, we analyzed students' prior programming experience, preknowledge, self-perceived programming interest, and skill. \item \textit{Session II}: For each \posttest{} task, we analyzed the success rate.
+Participants could score up to $15$ points ($1$ point per task).
+From the postsurvey data, we analyzed students' self-perceived programming interest and skill, as well as their perceived curriculum enjoyment and new skill development. \end{itemize}